zimmerman-dev/zettel-note/Zettelkasten/String.md

   }
 ```
 #### Key insights
 Unlike the fundamental types like `int`, `char`, `float`, etc., `std::string` can be initialized with a very small value, only to be assigned later with a much larger value.
 This is the power of the `std::string`!
-If `std::string` doesn't have enough memory to store a string, it will request additional memory (at runtime) using a form of memory allocation called **dynamic memory allocation**, which we will discuss later in [[Memory Management - Basics]].
+If `std::string` doesn't have enough memory to store a string, it will request additional memory (at runtime) using a form of memory allocation called **dynamic memory allocation**, which we will discuss later in [[Memory Management - Overview]].
 ___
 ### 🔹 String input with `std::cin`
 Using `std::string` with `std::cin` may yield surprising results!
 Consider the following program: